rodolfoperatello/CV/README.md

 #### Invillia – Desenvolvimento de Produtos digitais LTDA (Araraquara, Brazil)
 #### 03/08/2021 – 08/31/2021

-PagSeguro is the pioneer and leader in the Brazilian online payment market.
-Belonging to UOL, the leading Brazilian internet company, PagSeguro has in its portfolio payment solutions for e-commerce, serving virtual stores and also for commercial establishments.
+<p align="justify">PagSeguro is the pioneer and leader in the Brazilian online payment market.
+Belonging to UOL, the leading
+Brazilian internet company, PagSeguro has in its portfolio payment solutions for e-commerce, serving virtual stores and also for commercial establishments.
 As a Backend Software Engineer, I was designing and creating solutions based on microservices architecture with the responsibility to migrate legacy applications from a monolith to their respective domain based microservices.
-The applications were responsible for identifying the card brand (credit or debit) during a transaction and applying custom fees based on the plan which was contracted by the seller.
+The applications were responsible for identifying the card brand (credit or debit) during a transaction and applying custom fees based on the plan which was contracted by the seller.</p>

 Tech Stack: